Kushagras634/local_tts/README.md

-# Kokoro TTS Chrome Extension
+# Local TTS Chrome Extension

-A Chrome extension that uses your local Kokoro-FastAPI Docker container to read web articles aloud with high-quality text-to-speech in 60+ languages.
+A Chrome extension that uses your local TTS API Docker container to read web articles aloud with high-quality text-to-speech in 60+ languages.

+## 🎯 Project Overview

+Local TTS is a privacy-focused Chrome extension that brings high-quality text-to-speech capabilities directly to your browser.
+Unlike cloud-based TTS services, this extension runs entirely on your local machine using Docker containers, ensuring your data never leaves your device.

-## Features
+### ✨ Key Features

-- 🎵 **High-quality TTS**: Uses Kokoro-82M model for natural-sounding speech
+- 🎵 **High-quality TTS**: Uses Local TTS model for natural-sounding speech
 - 🌍 **60+ Languages**: Supports a wide range of languages and accents
 - 📖 **Smart Article Detection**: Automatically extracts readable content from web pages
 - 🎛️ **Customizable Settings**: Adjust voice, speed, and API endpoint